Generalized Species Sampling Priors with Latent Beta reinforcements: A Simulation study

-The results of this simple simulation study are summarized in the first columns of Table \ref{tb:sim1}.
-Table \ref{tb:sim1} reports four summary statistics aimed at providing synthetic measures of the goodness of fit; namely, number of clusters, accuracy of cluster assignments, predicive bias and estimates of the sample variability.
+The results of this simple simulation study are summarized in Table \ref{tb:sim1}.
+Table \ref{tb:sim1} reports summary statistics aimed at providing synthetic measures of the goodness of fit, namely the estimated number of clusters and the accuracy of cluster assignments, together with a measure of predictive bias.
 Following the machine learning terminology for classification performance metrics, we call accuracy the ratio of the correct cluster assignments with respect to the total of assignments.
 We compute the predictive bias as follows: for each sample, and each MCMC output, we predict a new observation on the basis of the estimated parameters and the clustering configurations provided by the algorithm, say $Y_{pred}$.
 The prediction is compared with the original value, $Y_{101}$.
-The predictive bias is simply the average of $|Y_{101}-Y_{pred} |$, and can be regarded as a measure of how well the model can predict future observations.
-For the Beta-GOS data, nearly $96\%$ of all data points were assigned to correct clusters.
+The predictive bias is simply the average of $|Y_{101}-Y_{pred}|$, and can be regarded as a measure of how well the model can predict future observations.
+Nearly all data points were assigned to the correct clusters.
+The Beta-GOS appears to compare favorably in terms of predictive bias, especially when the data incorporate a stronger dependency structure.
 Most of the error is intrinsic to the data generating process.
-Indeed, as typical of most bayesian nonparametric models (including the DP), the ability of the model and estimation algorithms to recover the ground truth may be affected by the choice of the relative magnitudes of the hyper-parameters $\sigma_0^2$ and $\tau^2$.
-With respect to the measure of the predictive bias, though, the relatively poor performance of the mixture of DP suggests that here the exchangeable model is indeed unable to take fully advandage of the underlying structure of the data generating process.
+As typical of most Bayesian nonparametric models, including the DP, the ability of the model and estimation algorithms to recover the ground truth may be affected by the choice of the relative magnitudes of the hyper-parameters $\sigma_0^2$ and $\tau^2$.
+The Supplemental Materials contain additional results for several specifications of the data generating mechanism as well as several choices of the hyper-parameters for model fitting, confirming the above remarks. \ech